kingdevnl/notrack/README.md

 99 of the top 100 websites employ one or more of these forms of tracking.

 NoTrack is a network-wide DNS server which blocks Tracking websites from creating cookies or sending tracking pixels.
-It does this by resolving the IP address of known tracking sites to a web server running on the NoTrack device inside your network.
+It works sinkholing known tracking and advertising sites to a web server running on the NoTrack device inside your network.

-NoTrack currently works in Debian, Ubuntu, Arch, Redhat, and Fedora based Linux Distros.
+NoTrack currently works in Debian, Ubuntu, ~~Arch~~, Redhat, and Fedora based Linux Distros.
-You can use it on a Raspberry Pi with a fresh install of Raspbian Lite to create a low power DNS server, which is more than capable of answering the DNS requests of multiple systems.
+You can use it on a Raspberry Pi with a fresh install of [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/) to create a low power DNS server, which is more than capable of being used in a home or small office sized network.

 # To Install:
 Tutorial Guide: https://youtu.be/MHsrdGT5DzE